 Doane Student Support Services (DSS) is a TRIO program, federally funded through the United States Department of Education.
 It assists eligible students in reaching their academic and personal goals through a variety of activities.
 Notification of eligibility is sent to new students in the first few weeks of the fall and spring terms and is dependent on American citizenship AND family income level, (or) student disability status or both custodial parents/guardians having less than a four-year degree.

 - Peer Tutoring: Students may request a peer tutor for most courses offered at Doane.
 Upper class tutors have been recommended by the faculty, have done well in the specific course(s) for which they tutor and have received training to enhance their tutoring skills.
 Tutors clarify concepts, suggest ways to organize class notes and help students prepare for exams.
 Some tutors also offer group test review sessions before major exams in selected courses.

 - Individual Writing Assistance: The writing specialist and tutors are available to help students organize and revise writing assignments and application essays for graduate/professional school.
-The writing lab in the Academic Support Center is equipped with PCs, word processing software and a laser printer.
+The writing lab in the Academic Success Center is equipped with PCs, word processing software and a laser printer.
 Students may drop in or make appointments with the writing specialist.

 - Cultural Events: Participants may attend any or all of the sponsored off-campus events in Lincoln, Omaha and other cities.
 Events are selected and publicized by a student culture committee early in the fall and invitations are sent to participants two or three weeks before each event.
 Tickets and transportation to each event are provided through federal TRIO grant funds.
 In previous years, students have attended performances of the Bolshoi Ballet, musical and theatrical productions, symphony concerts, dance troupe performances, dinner theater and other quality cultural events.